 For the size of the city, public transportation in Kent is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Kent, the benefits are reduced air pollution and congestion on the highways.

-The population of Kent overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Kent, 24.05% have at least a bachelor's degree.
+The education level of Kent citizens is a little higher than the average for US cities and towns: 24.05% of adults in Kent have at least a bachelor's degree.

 The per capita income in Kent in 2010 was $26,362, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $105,448 for a family of four.
 However, Kent contains both very wealthy and poor people as well.